andresol/waterrower-a1-logger/README.md

 # waterrower-a1-logger

-Rasberry Pi 3 project for logging rowing on a WaterRower A1.
+Raspberry Pi 3 project for logging rowing on a WaterRower A1.
 It will track watt, pace, length, time and laps.

 It now supports gpx.
-After a rowing session one can download the gpx file or even just push it to strava.
+After a rowing session one can download the gpx file or even just push it to strava(beta).
 ![strava](strava.png "strava")

 ## Getting Started
 Obviously the WaterRower A1 is needed.
 I also recommend a 2 EL Wire Splitter Cable and a rasberry pi.
 Please connect the WaterRower A1 sensor to the Raspberry Pi 3.
-Default this EL Wire Splitter is to the GPID 4 and ground.
+Connect the 2 EL Wire Splitter is to the GPID 4 and ground.
+Doesn't matter which way!
+This is a hacking project, and I am not I am not responsible for any damage caused by any problems that may arise!

 ![setup](setup.JPG "Setup")